Sanglorian/orcus/Orcus Monsters - current.md

 > ⤢	**Hand Crossbow** (standard, at-will) ● **Weapon**
 > Ranged 10/20; +17 vs AC; 3d6+10 damage, and the target takes persistent 1 damage until the end of the encounter or until the target is reduced to 0 hit points or below.
 This damage is cumulative with successive hits with hand crossbow (maximum persistent 10 damage).
 > **Instinctual Camouflage**
-> When the master assassin benefits from cover or concealment, enemies suffer an additional -2 penalty to attack him.
+> When the master assassin benefits from cover or concealment, enemies suffer an additional -2 penalty to attack them.
 > **Love Your Work**
 > When the master assassin scores a critical hit, they gain an action point.
 > ∢	**Rain of Knives** (standard, at-will) ● **Weapon**